Largest eigenvalue statistics of wavefront shaping in complex scattering media: Discussion and Conclusions

-More broadly, though realized here in an optical setting, the mechanism relies solely on multiple scattering and finite-size statistics—properties common to many wave systems.
-Given the universality of these ingredients, one can expect that the fluctuation physics uncovered in this work extends equally to acoustic, elastic, microwave, and matter-wave systems.
+Although demonstrated here for optical wavefront shaping, the underlying mechanism relies only on multiple scattering and finite-size statistics, suggesting that the fluctuation physics uncovered in this work should extend naturally to acoustic, elastic, microwave, and matter-wave systems.
+More broadly, our results establish the enhancement factor not merely as a measure of focusing performance, but as a statistical observable that provides a simple and experimentally accessible probe of long-range mesoscopic correlations in complex scattering media.